Head over Heels (ABBA song)

-"Head Over Heels" is a song recorded by Swedish pop group ABBA, released as a single the following year.
-The song is the second track from their eighth studio album, The Visitors.
+"Head Over Heels" is a song recorded by the Swedish recording group ABBA for their eighth studio album The Visitors (1981).
+With lead vocals provided by Agnetha Fältskog, it was released as the album's third overall single on 19 March 1982 via Polar Music.
+Unlike the majority of the tracks featured on The Visitors, "Head over Heels" has a much more lighter feel to it, featuring elements of baroque pop.
+The song was not released in North America, where its B-side "The Visitors" was chosen instead.

+Seen by some critics as a weak single choice, "Head Over Heels" performed lower than usual on most music charts.
+Notably, the single broke ABBA's record of consecutive top ten hits in the UK.

 History

 "Head Over Heels", whose working title was "Tango", was written and composed by both Benny Andersson and Björn Ulvaeus.
 Agnetha Fältskog sang the lead vocals, singing about her "very good friend", played in the music video by Anni-Frid Lyngstad, an overactive high-society woman who rushes through the shops, with her hapless and exhausted husband (played by Ulvaeus) following behind and being forced to carry the shopping bags.
-The song's video, filmed on 21 January 1982, was the group's final clip directed by long-time collaborator Lasse Hallström, who cameos as a man the woman bumps into while running around the city.
+The song's video, filmed on 21 January 1982, was the group's final clip directed by long-time collaborator Lasse Hallström, who also cameos as a man the woman bumps into while running around the city.

 As with the previous single "One of Us", Epic Records in the UK used a different picture sleeve from the standard one used in most countries.

-The single itself was not released in the United States; it was accompanied as the B-side to another single "The Visitors" instead.
+In the United States the single was released with the sides switched, "The Visitors" being the A-side.

 The sheet music has been released, and the song has been choreographed for dance numbers.

 Reception

-"Head Over Heels" was released as the group's popularity was starting to decline, and became ABBA's worst selling single since "I Do, I Do, I Do, I Do, I Do", seven years earlier.
+"Head Over Heels" was released as the group's popularity was starting to decline, and became ABBA's worst selling single since "Money, Money, Money", six years earlier.
 It peaked at number 25 on the UK Singles Chart, breaking a run of 18 consecutive Top 10 hits (from "SOS" in October 1975 to "One of Us" in December 1981).
-This 18-hit run had equaled that of The Beatles, who had consecutive Top 10 hits from 1964 (with "A Hard Day's Night") to 1966 (with "Yesterday"), broken by "Back in the U.S.S.R.".
+This 18-hit run had equalled that of The Beatles, who had consecutive Top 10 hits from 1964 (with "A Hard Day's Night") to 1976 (with "Yesterday"), broken by "Back in the U.S.S.R.".
 Although "Head Over Heels" did experience Top 10 success in Belgium, the Netherlands, Austria and France, by this time, ABBA's chart domination was all but over, and the group effectively disbanded a year later.
 The song was excluded from their retrospective double LP The Singles: The First Ten Years, which was released in late 1982.